Guns N' Roses: Legacy, style and influence

-Appetite for Destruction is credited with "(changing) hard rock's sensibilities at the time", and bringing a "danger, attitude and legitimacy" to rock, leading to a decline in the late-80's glam metal craze.
-The band has been credited with helping re-popularize power ballads in heavy metal music.
-"Welcome to the Jungle", frequently played at sporting events, is considered a sports anthem.

 In 2002, Q magazine named Guns N' Roses in its list of the "50 Bands to See Before You Die".
 The television network VH1 ranked Guns N' Roses ninth in its "100 Greatest Artists of Hard Rock" special, and also 32nd on its "100 Greatest Artists of All Time".
 Appetite for Destruction was ranked 62nd greatest album of all time in Rolling Stone magazine's special issue "The 500 Greatest Albums of All Time".
 In 2004, Rolling Stone ranked Guns N' Roses No. 92 on its list of the "100 Greatest Artists of All Time".
 "Paradise City" has also been voted 9th-best "Best Hard Rock Song" out of 100 candidates by VH1.

-Trent Reznor's group Nine Inch Nails was highly influential on Rose's shift to industrial rock in the 1990s, with several former members of that band later joining Guns N' Roses.

 Guns N' Roses was inducted into the Rock and Roll Hall of Fame on April 14, 2012, in its first year of eligibility.
 The group is one of the world's best-selling bands of all time, having sold more than 100 million records worldwide, including shipments of 45 million in the United States.
 Both the Use Your Illusion Tour and the Not in This Lifetime...
 Tour are among the most attended concert tours of all time.
 Their song "Sweet Child o' Mine" has the most views on YouTube for a 1980s music video, and "November Rain" has the most for a 1990s music video, becoming the first from that decade to reach 1 billion views.